Iceland is a magical, beautiful, amazing, breathtaking country to visit.

 BUT it is also dangerous, cruel, and unforgiving.

-Seriously people, the number of stories about visitors getting lost, injured, or dying in Iceland increases every year!
-And then these stories end up in the news and it’s absolutely *HEARTBREAKING*.
+The number of stories about visitors getting lost, injured, or dying in Iceland increases every year, and then these stories end up in the news and it’s absolutely HEARTBREAKING.

 Can I be honest with you?

 I personally think Instagram has started a terrible trend.

 What you see: the person in a bright raincoat standing at the edge of some breathtaking cliff

 What you think: “I want that photo too!”

 So they flag it in their saved folder and try to recreate it the moment they get to Iceland.

 Trust me, I can understand where you’re coming from because I was a tourist myself (well I mean, I still AM a tourist…but you know what I mean).
 However, NOW I can also see it from the perspective of a local!